 How to Download the Photoshop Beta and Preview Upcoming Features

 As a Creative Cloud subscriber, you have access not only to official Photoshop releases but also the beta versions.
-Downloading the latest Photoshop beta lets you preview upcoming features that Adobe’s Photoshop team is working on.
+Downloading the latest Photoshop beta lets you preview upcoming features that Adobe’s Photoshop team is working on (like the mind-blowing new Generative Fill).
 This means you can try out features before they are officially released, and even help improve them by reporting bugs, submitting ideas and joining the Photoshop beta online community.

-You’ll need an active Creative Cloud subscription to download the Photoshop beta.
+You’ll need a Creative Cloud subscription to download the Photoshop beta.
 Both the official Photoshop release and the beta version can be installed at the same time.

 Let's get started!